FreeKev/TreasureGram/README2.md

     return render(request, 'show.html', {'treasure': treasure})
 	```

 	You'll notice that we are searching by id.
-Django automatically assigns our mdoels incrementing id numbers to organize our tables.
+Django automatically assigns our models incrementing id numbers to organize our tables.
 Neat!
 That way we can look up every single treasure by their unique `id` given to us.
 That `id` will travel with every model so we don't have to worry about assigning them one or trying to maintain it in the back-end!
 SO SWEET!

 	After we have made the DB call to retrieve our model, we will render a new view of the `show.html` template and pass in our model as an object for the template to use.